GaZ3ll3/utwebsite/_posts/2016-11-10-simplified-spherical-harmonics.md

 $$L_i \psi_i = \sum_i S_{ij} \psi_j + g_i$$

-where $L_i$ are second order differential operators and $S$ **is** sparse.
+where $L_i$ are second order differential operators and $S$ is sparse when using constant coefficients, otherwise it is not.
 Under finite element method framework, we will arrive at a linear system that

 $$(\mathrm{diag}(L_i) - S )\psi = g$$